PrimaveraDeveloper/lithium/howto/howto-include-taskbox.md

 ### Using the Workers Manager

-To start a worker you will be the `PipeboxConfig`, the `PipeboxContext` and the identifier of the pipeline that should be executed:
+To start a worker you will need the `PipeboxConfig`, the `PipeboxContext` and the identifier of the pipeline that should be executed:

 ```csharp
 await this.WorkersManager.StartWorker(